-Margie Yeager is a Partner with our Advocacy grant making team.
+Margie Yeager is a Partner with our Advocacy and Grantmaking team

 A new report from the DC Policy Center demonstrates what it would mean to preference equity for at-risk students in the MySchoolDC lottery.
 (Education Forward DC is a funder of the DC Policy Center and funded this report.)

 At-Risk Priority in DC’s Common Lottery: Potential Implications for Access and Diversity — timely in its release as the DC Council prepares to consider legislation for a voluntary at-risk preference for public charter schools — has big findings: an at-risk preference would result in a ten-fold increase in the match rate of at-risk students at highly-desired public charter schools with long waitlists.

 The report looks at Balance Public Charter School, a hypothetical public charter school that is modeled after many top-tier, sought-after public charter schools in DC and lays out several scenarios.

 The report’s modeling found that with the status quo — with no priority for at-risk students — just 11 percent of Balance Public Charter School’s pre-K3 class is likely to be at-risk students.
 (Nearly 50 percent of students who attend public schools in DC are at-risk of academic failure.)

 But, implementing a preference for at-risk students would substantially increase access to these schools.
 The model projects that an at-risk lottery preference after the sibling preference results in 61 percent of the pre-K3 class serving students who are at-risk.
 Implementing the at-risk preference before the sibling preference results in 100 percent of the class being at-risk.

 This model suggests big shifts toward equity at DC’s schools, but it also means that the students who need the most support have a better chance of getting a seat in a high-quality school.